Chronology of World History

 • Radio Orange calls for March 1 day of prayer in Dutch Indies.
 [1]

-• Werner Heisenberger informs Nazis about uranium project "Wunderwaffen".
+• Werner Heisenberger informs Germans about uranium project "Wunderwaffen".
 [1]

 February 27

-• First transport of French Jews to Nazi-Germany.
+• First transport of French Jews to Germany.
 [1]

-• Battle of Java Sea began 13 US warships sunk-2 Japanese.
+• Battle of Java Sea begins (13 US warships sunk, 2 Japanese).
 [1]

 • J S Hey discovers radio emissions from the Sun.
 [1]

-• Karel WFM Doorman Dutch Rear Admiral (Java Sea), KIA at 52.
+• Karel WFM Doorman, Dutch Rear Admiral (Java Sea), killed in action at age 52.
 [1]

 February 28